drogonframework/drogon-docs/ENG-FAQ.md

 # FAQ

-This is a list of commonly asked questions and the answers, with some extended explnation.
+This is a list of commonly asked questions and the answers, with some extended explanation.

 ## What's drogon's threading model and best prectices?